topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 ;*****************************************************************************
 ;* Handle alien control states for all aliens.
+;* This routine has a bug!
+;* Loop goes 20 times for 16 aliens.
+But bit 3 or 4 is not set at ;* UpdateScreenObjects.
+So luckily no effect.
+;* Possible fix would be: 'CP $F0' at $0A63.
 ;*****************************************************************************
 AlienDataController:
 0A50: 01 70 4B        LD      BC,$4B70            ; {+ram.M4B70} alien data structure (grid)